duong-dt/youtube-downloader/README.md

 ### Available options:

-1. Download audio only (mp3)
+1. Download audio only
-2. Download video and audio (mp4)
+2. Download video
-3. Download video with caption (srt)
+3. Download video with caption
-4. Bulk download audios from playlist
+4. Download audios from playlist
-5. Bulk download videos from playlist
+5. Download videos from playlist

 ## Step 3.
 Choose a directory to save file(s)